sourcefrog/aoc2019/doc/aoc20.md

 One way to describe this would be as a list of squares that are one step from each other: either vacant `.` squares, or portal edges.
 Then we could do a shortest-path-first search through these.

+...

+Possibly, parsing the passages out of the map into an adjacency matrix is unnecessary: we could pretty easily have looked them up in the character map on demand.
+But it makes the code a little easier and perhaps will help in part B.